 Hawkeye Internship Grant

-The Hawkeye Internship Grant awards stipends for undergraduate students who are interning at a non-profit or in a government office.
+The Hawkeye Internship Grant awards stipends in variable amounts for undergraduate students at the University of Iowa who are interning at a non-profit or in a government office.
 Funds can cover food, housing, etc. associated with participating in the internship.
-See former winners below.

 What are the eligibility requirements?